 With the 2017 holiday season now behind us there are plenty of newly engaged couples out in the world eager to start their planning.
 There are also many couples that have been engaged for some time, however, a lot of engaged couples don’t start really checking off the to-do list until it hits the first of the calendar year in which they plan to get married – and I’m here to explain why that would be a mistake.
 Now that’s not to say it can’t be done, and you can’t have a fantastic wedding.

 To have the most stress free planning with the largest amount of options open for you to make decisions about your wedding, a full years’ engagement and planning time at least is realistically the best scenario.
 Things like your budget can limit your options, but they are much easier to work with when you give yourself ample time to research other options available to you.
 More than anything else though you really need this year long timeline for one of the most important pieces of the day – the dress; as it can take sometimes up to six months to receive, and three months to alter and shopping during busy season means you’ll most likely be waiting these full time lines for each.
+But don’t panic, wedding dress shops such as Winnie Couture bridal gowns will help you find the perfect dress for your big day, but you must bear these timings in mind when it comes to purchasing ‘the dress’.

 To make your wedding dress shopping as smooth as possible here’s some things you should prepare before the day of your appointment.